n-ivkovic/tspreed/README.md

 ### Terminal capabilities

 tspreed utilizes terminal capabilities via `tput(1)` which no standard can guarantee the support of.
-Desipite this, the capabilities utilized are well-supported by terminal emulators and should only present issues for those using older (physical) terminals, obscure terminals/terminal emulators, or otherwise very limited terminals/terminal emulators.
+However, the vast majority of terminals that support [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes, which have been well-supported since the 1980s, usually map the escape codes to the capabilities utilized, except `rmcup` and `smcup`.
+This means the capabilities utilized should only present issues for those using older (physical) terminals, obscure terminals/terminal emulators, or otherwise very limited terminals/terminal emulators.

 Listed below are the terminal capabilities utilized by the script.

 * `lines`
 * `cols`
-* `sgr0` - Only utilized if focusbold is enabled or focuscolor is set
+* `sgr0` - Only utilized if focusbold is enabled or focuscolor is set.
-* `bold` - Only utilized if focusbold is enabled
+* `bold` - Only utilized if focusbold is enabled.
 * `el`
 * `cup`
-* `setaf` - Only utilized if focuscolor is set
+* `setaf` - Only utilized if focuscolor is set.
-* `cnorm` - Only utilized if hidecursor is enabled
+* `cnorm` - Only utilized if hidecursor is enabled.
-* `civis` - Only utilized if hidecursor is enabled
+* `civis` - Only utilized if hidecursor is enabled.
 * `rmcup`
-* `sncup`
+* `smcup`

+## Todo

+* Add fallback method for when `rmcup` and/or `smcup` terminal capabilities are not supported.
+* Pause/resume and forward/back as suggested [here](https://github.com/n-ivkovic/tspreed/issues/3).

 ## Contributing

 Please attempt to adhere to the following when creating a pull request:

+* Ensure [ShellCheck](https://www.shellcheck.net/) returns no errors/warnings.
+This can be checked by either running `make test` with ShellCheck installed or by checking [./tspreed](./tspreed) and [./default.rc](./default.rc) via the online checker (note: SC2148 and SC2034 will be thrown when checking ./default.rc via the online checker, this is expected and ok).
+If the changes made create errors/warnings please provide a justification.
 * Ensure all changes conform to [IEEE Std 1003.1-2001 (a.k.a.
 SUSv3 or POSIX.1-2001)](https://pubs.opengroup.org/onlinepubs/000095399/) as much as possible.
-[ShellCheck](https://www.shellcheck.net/) can be used to check basic POSIX-compliance and script correctness.
-Ensure ShellCheck gives no addtional warnings when the changes made are checked compared to any warnings given when the `develop` branch is checked.
-If there are additional warnings please provide a justificaition.
 * Ensure all indentation is done with a single tab per indent.
 * Ensure the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model is (somewhat) adhered to.
 Ensure changes are branched from `develop` and the pull request merges back into `develop`.
 Note that before the PR is accepted the target branch may be changed to a new branch named either `feature/[branch-name]` or `fix/[branch-name]`.